CheewbaccaWork/wp-plugin-ts-aside/readme.md

 5. Create all necessary pages (You can just export them from another site, eg http://client.tradesmarter.com/)

-6. In wordpress settings field go to Settings->Reading and choose homepage page
+6. In wordpress settings field go to Settings->Reading and choose homepage page.
+In Setting->permalinks choose __post-name__

 7. If you use default Wordpress theme, be careful to disable all widgets